 Call for Journal track

 The journal track is intended as a forum for presentations of significant Semantic Web-related research results that have been published recently in well known and established journals and have never been presented at any Semantic Web-related conference.
-The goal is to give visibility of these results to a conference audience as well as to promote discussions concerning such results.
+The goal is to give visibility of these results to a conference audience as well as to promote discussions concerning such results potentially leading to fruitful multi-disciplinary collaborations.

-Eligible papers should either have been published within the Semantic Web Journal or Journal of Web Semantics or must be clearly fitting the ISWC topics, if published in alternative established and recognized journals (see the list below).
-Specifically, eligible papers should have been published (even only in the electronic version) in the last around two years (starting from January 1st 2017 until present), though exceptions could be made for papers judged as potentially very influential but that have been published before January 2017.
+Eligible papers should have either been published within the Semantic Web Journal (SWJ) or Journal of Web Semantics (JWS) or must be clearly fitting the ISWC topics, if published in alternative established and recognized journals (see the list below).
+Specifically, eligible papers should have been published (even only in the electronic version) in the last two years (starting from January 1st 2017 until present), though exceptions could be made for papers that have been published before January 2017 if judged as potentially very influential.

 The authors of such papers will have the opportunity to present their work during the conference days.
 The abstracts of accepted papers will be published on the conference web site and the papers themselves will be compiled into a CEUR-WS Proceedings for easy Web retrieval and archival, but they will not be part of the printed Springer conference proceedings.
 Metadata for all accepted submissions will be included in the conference metadata corpus.
 Detailed information about metadata creation will be provided with the acceptance notification of the successful submissions.

-Submissions to the journal track need to be made via easychair by using this link.
+Submissions to the journal track need to be made via easychair by using the following link.
 Specifically, the following materials need to be submitted:

 - Accompanying letter specifying the following information: